aramis-lab/pydra-brainstat/README.md

 [Pydra] is a dataflow engine which provides a set of lightweight abstractions for DAG construction, manipulation, and distributed execution.

-[Brainstat] A statistics and context decoding toolbox for neuroimaging.
+[BrainStat] is a statistics and context decoding toolbox for neuroimaging.

-This project exposes selected Brainstats's utilities as Pydra tasks to facilitate their incorporation into more advanced processing workflows.
+This project exposes selected BrainStats's utilities as Pydra tasks to facilitate their incorporation into more advanced processing workflows.

 ## Development